-There are more than 230 million passenger journeys to and from London Waterloo every year – an increase of over 100 per cent in 20 years.
+There are more than 230 million passenger journeys on the railway to and from London Waterloo every year – an increase of over 100 per cent in 20 years.
 Investment will transform the station and improve passenger services

 We’re investing £800m to improve and increase the capacity of London Waterloo, Britain’s busiest station and one of the country’s most used railways, with a programme of works from 2016 to 2018.